 Roswell Park Receives $1.5 Million Competitive Contract for Tobacco Cessation Program

-BUFFALO, N.Y. — Roswell Park Cancer Institute (RPCI) has been awarded a five-year, $1.5 million contract to operate the Western New York Tobacco Health System Change Center (WNY-THSCC).
+BUFFALO, N.Y. — Roswell Park Comprehensive Cancer Center (Roswell Park) has been awarded a five-year, $1.5 million contract to operate the Western New York Tobacco Health System Change Center (WNY-THSCC).
 The Center is funded by the New York State Tobacco Control Program and will promote systems changes supporting expanded tobacco-cessation services throughout Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans and Wyoming counties.